 This post is dedicated to the one and only Hollywood Studios.
 Raise your hand if you still accidentally refer to it was MGM Studios from time to time.
 No?
 Just me?

-Here are a few Bits and Pieces of my most recent trip to Walt Disney World:
+Here are a few photos from my recent trip to Hollywood Studios:

 Happy Monday.
 You guys, it’s Christmas Eve Eve.
 YAY!
 Today I wanted to share some more bits and pieces of my recent trip to Disney World.
 Originally I was going to do one big post about my trip but I thought it would be better to break up the posts.
 (And highlight each different park in its own post).

 So this post is dedicated to one of my all time favorite parks: Animal Kingdom.
 Fun fact: Animal Kingdom was my favorite park when I was a kid and I even got to visit it its opening year!